osvaldopina/linkbuilder/docs.md

 This annotation should be annotated with `@GenerateUriTemplateFor` and have a destionation property with the created enum type

-* Create a "composed" annotation to replace `@Links` to be used as a container for "composed" `@Link` annotation.
+* Create an annotation to replace `@Links` to be used as a container for composed `@Link` annotation.

 ```java